Towards Reliable Generation of Executable Workflows by Foundation Models: Empirical Study of Defects in s

 \autoref{fig:taxonomy} also illustrates the prevalence of each of the defect types (below each category and in brackets) across the \opencoded dataset.
-The most frequent defect type corresponds to \badparameter with $516$ defect incidences.
-Unreachable and unused variables are the second and third most frequent defect types with $185$ and $101$ incidences, respectively.
-In the examined sample of workflows, we did not encounter any workflow with unparsable \json structure, incorrect logic, \badexp, hallucinated inputs field, or violation of concurrency constraints.
+The most frequent defect type corresponds to \badparameter with \rev{$528$} defect incidences.
+Unreachable and unused variables are the second and third most frequent defect types with \rev{$204$} and \rev{$110$} incidences, respectively. \rev{As discussed in Section~\ref{sec:open-coding}, none of the annotated workflows is tainted} with unparsable \json structure, \rev{additional} incorrect logic, \badexp, \rev{incorrect} inputs field, or violation of concurrency constraints. \rev{However, for completeness, and based on prior studies, we extend our taxonomy to include these defect types as well.
+The prevalence of these defect categories is noted as zero in \autoref{fig:taxonomy}.}